trust-mfn-berlin/animals-as-objects/vault/material.the-gorilla-beast.md

 This was a continuation of the trophy iconography depicting the gorilla as a beast, which also legitimized the killing of the animals and, in a figurative sense, the subjugation of humans in the colonies who had also been declared “savage”.
 It was translated into various media – paintings, posters, taxidermies, and later films like “King Kong” (1933) – with slight variations.
 While the stereotypical image of Earth’s largest primate as a beast has survived into the present, its historical entanglement with colonial power fantasies and exhibition contexts has now largely been forgotten.

-[^1]: “Deutsch-Koloniale Jagdausstellung in Karlsruhe.” _Deutsche Kolonial-Zeitung_ 20, no. 29 (1903): 291.
+[^1]: “Deutsch-Koloniale Jagdausstellung in Karlsruhe”. _Deutsche Kolonial-Zeitung_ 20, no. 29 (1903): 291.

 [^2]: The picture without a stamp by Wilhelm Kuhnert (who also exhibited in Karlsruhe) is also printed in Umlauff’s Gorilla brochure.
 Cf. _Der Riesen-Gorilla des Museum Umlauff Hamburg: Schilderung seiner Erlegung und wissenschaftliche Beschreibung.
 Katalog_.
 Hamburg: Adolph Friedländers Druckerei, 1901.

 [^3]: Cf. Ingensiep, Hans Werner.
-“Kultur- und Zoogeschichte der Gorillas – Beobachtungen zur Humanisierung von Menschenaffen.”
-In _Die Kulturgeschichte des Zoos_, ed. by Lothar Dittrich, Annelore Rieke-Müller, and Dietrich von Engelhardt.
+“Kultur- und Zoogeschichte der Gorillas: Beobachtungen zur Humanisierung von Menschenaffen.”
+In _Die Kulturgeschichte des Zoos_, Lothar Dittrich, Annelore Rieke-Müller, and Dietrich von Engelhardt (eds.).
 Berlin: VWB, Verl. für Wiss. und Bildung, 2001: 151−170.

 [^4]: Cf. Ingensiep, 2001: 153.